THE NEW VALUE FRONTIER

 FY2022 51%

-Results of the FY2022 Workplace Vitality Assessment (by Gender)
+Results of the FY2023 Workplace Vitality Assessment (by Gender)

-FY2022 Results of Workplace Vitality Assessment (by gender)
+Results of the FY2023 Workplace Vitality Assessment (by Gender)

 * In the radar chart by gender, data for employees who selected "do not answer" for gender are excluded.